Fictive-Flame/www/src/content/posts/how-ai-accelerates-documentary-workflows/post.md

 ---

 Tools are never the problem, how we use them is.
-Viewed though that lens, AI isn't about cutting corners or taking creative shortcuts; it's about clearing entirely new paths by automating the most repetitive tasks.
+Viewed though that lens, AI isn't about taking shortcuts: it's clearing entirely new paths by automating the most repetitive tasks.
 AI can give back valuable time, needed for storytellers to do their best work: that is, transforming human experiences into emotional narratives.

 While AI will never be able to capture a sunrise at a specific time or wait for the right moment in an interview, it can be a valued technical asset.
 For smaller production companies, this push can mean the difference between finishing a project or shelving it indefinitely.